 These bats are mounted on pins situated on the wheel head.
 Most wheel heads have standard pin configurations, but make sure to check for that before buying a particular wheel.

 The motor is what powers the wheel and is one of its most essential components.
-When looking at motors, pay attention to the revolutions per minute (RPMs) that the motor is capable of.
+When looking at motors, pay attention to how much powerhouse the Motor has and the centering capacity.
+One-half horsepower is good if you don’t plan on throwing large amounts of clay.
+One horsepower or more is good if you want more of a workhorse wheel.
+Also, look at the revolutions per minute (RPMs) that the motor is capable of.

 Most motors can handle at least 240 RPM, which affects the amount of torque that the motor can deliver to the wheel head.
 The higher the torque of an electric wheel, the more weight of clay it will be able to bear.

 You also need to consider the weight of clay you plan on using.
 A higher-powered motor will be able to bear up to 400 pounds of clay, while a regular one can bear up to 50 pounds.
 If you’re not a professional, don’t worry about this – 50 pounds of clay is more than enough if you’re not making commercial pottery.

 Gone are the days when left-handed potters had to figure out how to throw on a wheel inconveniently designed for right-handers.
 Most Electric Wheels now come with a reversible option, where you can change the direction the wheel is spinning.